groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 cp /path/to/johns/public/key.pub ~/gitolite-admin/keydir/john.pub
 ```

-After that, you need to add the new public key to the git repository.
+After that, you need to add the new public key to the Git repository.

-First, we want to configure the username and email that will be associated with administrative git actions.
+First, we want to configure the username and email that will be associated with administrative Git actions.
 Type these commands to configure this:

 ```shell
 git config --global user.name "your_name_here"
 git config --global user.email "your_email@address.com"
 ```

-You probably also want to configure git to use the editor of your choice.
+You probably also want to configure Git to use the editor of your choice.
 Type this command to specify your preferences:

 ```shell
 git config --global core.editor your_editor_choice
 ```

-Now, we can add the new file to git:
+Now, we can add the new file to Git:

 ```shell
 git add keydir/john.pub